LAW AND POLICY ON INTERNAL DISPLACEMENT

 Why a focus on law and policy?

-States have international, and in some cases regional, obligations to protect and assist IDPs.
-IDPs are protected by international human rights law and, in times of armed conflict, by international humanitarian law.
+While law- and policy-making is an essential exercise of state sovereignty, Protection Clusters and their members have an important role to play in advocating for and supporting States in the development and implementation of their laws and policies for protection outcomes; particularly relevant in many contexts are laws and policies relating to the protection of internally displaced persons (IDPs), often necessary for the incorporation of the Guiding Principles on Internal Displacement (or the domestication of the African Union Kampala Convention as relevant) into national legislation.
 Several regional bodies, including the Organisation of American States (OAS) and the Council of Europe (CoE), urge their member states to develop national policies on internal displacement.
 In Africa, the 2006 Great Lakes Protocol and the 2009 Kampala Convention make it mandatory for member states that ratified those instruments to develop national legal frameworks.

 Authorities in several countries have already developed domestic normative standards on the protection and assistance of IDPs (for further information, please refer to our DATABASE on law and policies on internal displacement).
 However, states themselves have identified a significant need for technical support and expertise around law and policy-making processes on internal displacement.

 The engagement of field Protection Clusters in the law-and-policy area should be based on a solid analysis of the legal and policy context, which should be an integral part of the protection context-based analysis informing the overall strategic planning.

 The GPC Task Team on Law & Policy (TTLP) was established in 2015 to coordinate multi-stakeholder efforts to advocate for, promote and support states’ efforts in developing domestic and regional normative frameworks on the protection and assistance of internally displaced persons (IDPs) in line with the Guiding Principles and other relevant regional and international frameworks.